 Matteo Gabrieli / Adobe Stock

-If you’re visiting the hidden gem in Rome known as Appia Antica Regional Park, then you will likely stumble upon the Claudio Aqueduct at some point.
-The incredible stone aqueduct was finished in 52 AD under Emperor Claudius’s rule, hence the name of the waterway.
+If you’re visiting Rome’s hidden gem, Appia Antica Regional Park, you will likely stumble upon the Claudio Aqueduct at some point.
+The incredible stone aqueduct was finished in 52 AD under Emperor Claudius’s rule, hence the waterway’s name.

-It was built to transfer water from one part of Rome to another, and the fact that it’s still standing today speaks to its incredible design and engineering.
-Go check it out and see countless archways and seemingly endless tracks of the waterway.
+It was built to transfer water from one part of Rome to another, and it’s still standing today speaks to its incredible design and engineering.
+Check it out and see countless archways and seemingly endless tracks of the waterway.
 It’s worth heading to the park to see it.

 Circus of Maxentius